Hariesh-Kai/Emotion-Based-Music-Recommender/README.md

 ## Contributing

-Join the EmotionAI-TextGen movement!
+Join the Emotion-Based-Music-Recommenderen movement!
 Contributions are more than welcome.
 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to make a difference.

 ## License